Glue Vein Treatment

 - Skin changes such as discoloration or scaly patches

 - Bleeding from surface veins

-The VenaSeal Closure System can entirely eliminate or greatly relieve these symptoms by effectively treating venous reflux.
-Note that this stops the progression of vein disease as well.
+The VenaSeal Closure System can entirely eliminate, or greatly relieve, these symptoms by effectively treating venous reflux.
+This stops the progression of vein disease as well.

 Undergoing the Venaseal Procedure

 Almost all vein disease is diagnosed by an ultrasound exam.
 Doppler ultrasound can directly measure venous reflux, making it the ideal tool for the job.
 Unlike X-Rays there’s no radiation involved so the process is entirely safe.
 Your surgeon will then review the results of the exam to determine whether or not you’re a good candidate for the VenaSeal procedure.

 You won’t need to take any medications to prepare for VenaSeal.
 Only very small amounts of local anesthetic, usually lidocaine, are needed for pain control.
 To begin the procedure several tiny incisions are made which allow access to the vein.
 These incisions are about 1/8 of an inch long, small enough so that stitches aren’t necessary.